osmandi/higor/README.md

 - Set schema to read a CSV with parsing values
 - Save values with a specific DataType slice instead a interface
 - DataType for datetime values
+- DataType for datetime values with custom format

 ## v0.3.1: DataTypes reading unexpeding
 - ReadCSV with nil values